 Q: I recently noticed an example of a three-word contraction in a novel: “couldn’t’ve.”
 Is this usage accepted?
 Is it an outlier?
 Something new?
 Something old that’s faded with time?
 Also, I wonder how far contractions can go.
 Four words?
 Five?

 How far can one go in contracting written words?
 We think three words is already a word too far.
-Today, contractions generally include a verb, along with a subject or the word “not.”
+Today, the legitimate written contractions generally include a verb, along with a subject or the word “not.”
 An apostrophe shows where letters have been dropped.

 In the past, longer contractions were common in writing, including ha’n’t, sha’n’t, ’twon’t, ’twouldn’t, and a’n’t, the father of ain’t.
 But in the 18th century, language commentators began condemning contractions as harsh-sounding, vulgar, or overly familiar.
 By the end of the century, they were considered a no-no in writing, though tolerated in speech.